vlad-semenchuk/agents/plugins/git-workflow/commands/git-workflow.md

 ---
-description: Smart git workflow orchestrator - handles review, commit, push, and PR based on context
+description: Smart git workflow orchestrator - handles commit, push, and PR based on context
 ---

 Use the **git-workflow-coordinator** agent to analyze the current git state and execute the appropriate workflow.